iamtraction/DynamicWallpaper/README.md

 # DynamicWallpaper
-DynamicWallpaper is a Python script that you can run in the background to make automatically change Windows wallpaper throught the day, every hour.
+DynamicWallpaper is a Python script that you can run in the background to automatically change Windows wallpaper throught the day, every hour.

 It's like the macOS dynamic wallpapers introduced in Mojave.